saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   `Authenticated users can update their own blog posts`: `FOR UPDATE TO authenticated USING (auth.uid() = author_id)`
     *   `Authenticated users can delete their own blog posts`: `FOR DELETE TO authenticated USING (auth.uid() = author_id)`
     *   `Public read access for published blog posts`: `FOR SELECT USING (published_at IS NOT NULL)`
+    *   **`Allow anon users to insert blog posts with null author_id`**: `FOR INSERT TO anon WITH CHECK (author_id IS NULL)`
-    *   These policies ensure authenticated users manage their own posts, and only published posts are publicly viewable.
+    *   These policies ensure authenticated users manage their own posts, only published posts are publicly viewable, and unauthenticated users can create public analyses.

 ### 5.4.
 Database Functions & Triggers
 *   **Function:** `public.handle_new_user()` (Existing)